- General Information

 Should the seller only have a Certificate of Ownership, the Transfer application can still be submitted and a replacement Certificate of Ownership will be issued by the National Office while waiting for the registration papers to be reissued from CLRC.
 All important information about the horse will appear on the Certificate of Ownership.

 If you are the Seller, your name must appear as the last Owner of Record in order to transfer the papers.
 If the papers were never transferred to your Ownership, but you have a Bill of Sale from the last recorded owner, then 2 transfers will be required.
 Please contact the National Office if you need assistance.

-Below is a sample Transfer of Ownership form showing the fields to be completed.
+Below is a sample Transfer of Ownership form.

 Sample Transfer Form